Genez-io/genezio-landing-page/content/posts/implement_shopping_cart.md

 };
 ```

-Send a request to the backend to clear the cart when the `Clear Cart` button is clicked.
+Then, we send a request to the backend to clear the cart when the `Clear Cart` button is clicked.

 ```typescript
 const handleClearCart = async (e: any) => {